Senexis/RDO-GG/wiki/faq.md

 # FAQ

 If you're reading this page, you're probably looking for an answer for some question.
 To help get you going and back to Discord, here's a list of questions that are frequently asked.
-Please note that a command guide and a settings guide are available, so if you're looking for a list of commands, those are available over there.
+Please note that a [commands guide](./guides/commands) and a [settings guide](./guides/settings) are available, so if you're looking for a list of commands, those are available over there.

 :::note
 Is something missing from this FAQ?
 Let us know in the support server or use `/feedback` in a guild with RDO Compendium.